 About 43 million other inperson visits to public libraries are made for workrelated purposes.
-Note that number people of whose last visit was for work-related purposes was (n=20).very small predominant reason for work-related visits was for research purposes (95% of visits).
-Table 42 number The Ωf remote online visits to public libraries (561 million) by adults is 2.75 times higher than the number of inperson online visits (204) million).
-The service most frequently used in both types of visits is search engines.
-More online services are used remotely than in-person (3.6 per remote online use versus 2.8 per in-person online use), and all online services are used more frequently on remote visits than on inperson visits.
+Note that the number of people whose last visit was for work-related purposes was very small (n=20).
+The predominant reason for work-related visits was for research purposes (95% of visits).
+(Table 42)